The Hollywood Brown Derby

 Inside you'll find all the charm of the original (which closed in 1985) including the famous caricatures of famous faces on the wood panel walls.
 The tradition started a long time ago in the original restaurant when movie stars would eat at the restaurant and the owners would make a caricature and put it up on the wall.

-Like the original, the menu here is quite simple.
-In fact, see below, it's not fancy at all, it's classy.
+Like the original, the menu here is quite simple but classy.
 The items on the menu are a little fancier than the menu itself, but like the look, they are classy.
 There are a lot of dishes with fresh, local begetables, some seafood, and some Asian-fusion fare (whatever that means).
 They’re known for their Cobb Salad and their Grapefruit Cake (who puts grapefruit in a cake?!).

 Dine With an Imagineer

 Disney has a really neat dining experience at The Hollywood Brown Derby called Dine with an Imagineer.
-Amazingly enough you get to sit down and eat with one of Disney's Imagineers in a small group of up to 10 guests can have lunch with one of Disney's Imagineers.
+Amazingly enough, you get to sit down and eat with one of Disney's Imagineers in a small group of up to 10 guests.
 You can get a behind the scenes look at how something at Disney works (depending on the Imagineer’s specialty) and listen to some very interesting stories.

 Dad's Bottom Line